lotusware/blight-world/README.md

 ##### You will need...
 * a Google Account--for managing the Google Sheet
 * if Pen-and-Paper
-  * A tablet or laptop
+  * tablet or laptop
-  * A secondary screen or a way to print out maps
+  * secondary screen, or a way to print out maps
 * if Play-on-Stream
   * Twitch channel or any Streamlabs-compatible service
+  * Voice app to host the session and its players

 ### As a Player, you will need...